realA10001986/Time-Circuits-Display/README.md

  - While the menu is active, press ENTER repeatedly until "END" is displayed.
  - Hold ENTER to leave the menu

+## Car Mode

+If the TCD, perhaps along with other props such as Flux Capacitor or SID, is mounted in a car, there are a few things to be considered:

+- There is no point in attempting to connect a WiFi network.
+- If the TCD acts as WiFi access point for Flux Capacitor and/or SID, it should boot quickly so that the other props can connect to it as soon as possible.

+This is what *car mode* is for: If enabled, the TCD will always boot in AP mode, regardless of a configured WiFi network.
+This speeds up booting.

+To enable *car mode*, type 991 followed by ENTER.
+The TCD will reboot in AP mode.

+To disable *car mode*, type 990 followed by ENTER.
+The TCD will reboot and attempt to connect to a previously configured WiFi network.

+*Car mode* is persistent, i.e. it remains active (even accross reboots and power-downs) until disabled.

+>Note that the TCD has no internet access while in car mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
+If the time runs off over time, you need to re-adjust it using the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 ## Peripherals and connection

 ![The BTTF Prop Family](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/d68bcbae-64ef-4ea1-a424-caf837dc41cb)